http:www.mc-iris.org

 Description: Rapidly‐growing tree; mature trees can be 80' tall or more.
 Trees have smooth trunks when young with pale gray bark and light chestnut brown twigs; the bark is rougher on older trees.
 Leaves are alternate, pinnately compound, 1‐4' long.
 Composed of 11‐25 leaflets, which are entire with the exception of 1 to several glandular teeth near the base.
 Flowers are small, yellow‐green, with 5‐6 petals, in dense terminal inflorescences.
 Dioecious, blooms in late spring.
 Fruits are green turning to pink to tan, papery, in clusters; may remain on tree through winter.

-Threat: can quickly take over open sites and disturbed forests, able to out-compete native hardwoods.
+• Can quickly take over open sites and disturbed forests

 Picture